Proceeds of Crime (POCA) and Money Laundering offences - protecting your assets.

 In confiscation proceedings (POCA), it is possible, and preferable, to agree on a final figure with the prosecution before a full hearing where a judge acts as the fact-finder.
 The reversal of the burden of proof makes it all the more sensible to account for and explain everything in writing, rather than risk arguing if something is legitimate in court.

+There are a number of factors that can affect the length or type of sentence if somebody is convicted.
 The amount of money involved is an important one.
 The seriousness of the offence increases as the amount of money involved increases.
 How many money laundering transactions occurred and whether drugs were involved are also taken into consideration.

 Where someone has been ordered to pay a sum of money after a POCA case a judge can impose a default term of imprisonment if a person fails to pay within a defined period.
 Making sure you are properly advised during the negotiation stage by a team of specialist money laundering solicitors greatly minimises this risk as a sum of money you can afford should be agreed.